Eventdisplay/Eventdisplay_Docker/vts-DLX/README.md

 # Eventdisplay VERITAS DL1 Docker file

+Docker file for analysis VERITAS rawdata (vbf) and prepare a DL1 file.

 ## Building

 Building expects that a tar ball of vbf (VBF-0.3.4.tar.gz) is available in the building directory.